Business Volunteers for the Arts (BVA)

-To qualify to become a BVA consultant, you must have a minimum of five years of professional managerial experience.
+To qualify to become a BVA consultant, you should have a minimum of five years of professional managerial experience.
 A&BC looks for candidates with expertise in marketing, public relations, strategic and business planning, accounting and financial management, information technology and human resources.

 Preparing You for Success

-2018 orientation Schedule
+2018 Orientation Schedule

 - Spring: April 27 (application deadline is April 14)